 If you think about it that is something that we experience at home too whether we are on a bike or in a car.
 It comes down to road rage.
 I am sure you would be a little pissed off too if you were in a rush to work, maybe a special date, but get stuck behind someone taking a leisurely drive.

-Not only are there other bike riders out there to make you leisurely ride no where near are relaxing as you had hoped but…
+Not only are there other bike riders out there to make your leisurely ride nowhere near are relaxing as you had hoped but…

-The weather may not agree with your Amsterdam Bike Tour plans
+The weather does not respect your Amsterdam Bike Tour plans

-However, wet weather is going to make your ride so much more uncomfortable and difficult. not to mention, those funky rain coast are going to drive you bonkers.
-Especially if you end up like me with an XXXL raincoat which would be fine if I wasn’t a 5″2 child sized woman.
+However, wet weather is going to make your ride so much more uncomfortable and difficult. not to mention, those funky raincoats are going to drive you bonkers.
+Especially if you end up like me with an XXXL raincoat which would be fine if I wasn’t a 5″2 child-sized woman.

 All in all, I am glad I can say I rode a bike in Amsterdam adding to the daily total of over 2 MILLION Kms ridden a day.